 A. At this time, our institution sponsors both H1b and J1 Visas.

 Q. Is moonlighting available?

-A. is available within the Partners Healthcare System to residents at the CA-2 level of training or higher.
+A. is available within the Mass General Brigham System to residents at the CA-2 level of training or higher.
 Fellows need permission from the Program Director and must have obtained a full medical license, Massachusetts Controlled Substances Registration (MCSR) and Federal DEA numbers.
 Moonlighting Fellows cannot be on a J1 Visa.